pelkmanslab/iBRAINShared/iBRAIN/SVM/README.md

 - Classification file created by [classify_gui](https://github.com/pelkmanslab/CellClassificationPelkmans/blob/master/ClientSide/ClassifyGui/classify_gui.m), saved as /SVM_.*.mat

 ###SVM_Classify_with_Probabilities_iBRAIN.m
-- Classification file created by [classify_gui](https://github.com/pelkmanslab/CellClassificationPelkmans/blob/master/ClientSide/ClassifyGui/classify_gui.m), saved under arbitrary name, that does not start with SVM_number
+- Classification file created by [classify_gui](https://github.com/pelkmanslab/CellClassificationPelkmans/blob/master/ClientSide/ClassifyGui/classify_gui.m), saved under arbitrary name, that does not start with SVM_ followed by a number
 - BATCH/Measurements_Mean_Std.mat
 - BATCH/Measurements_Image_ObjectCount.mat containg counts for one group of objects, that has been called "Nuclei" in the original CellProfiler pipeline